WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The Westinghouse WGen7500

-With a noise rating of 72 dBA (just slightly more noisy than a dishwasher), the generator features a standard recoil pull-rope starting mechanism, but also an intuitive and practical electric starter (battery included).
-In addition, the WGen7500 also supports remote starting, enhancing user convenience (separate purchase).
+Operating with a noise rating of 72 dBA (just slightly more noisy than a shower), this generator offers two starting options: a manual recoil starter system and a straightforward and intuitive electric starter (battery included).
+For additional convenience, the WGen7500 may also be remotely started (separate purchase).

-Featuring a 6.6 gallons fuel tank, the WGen7500 can provide power for up to 16 hours on a full tank (with fuel consumption averaging 0.41 gallons per hour).
+Featuring a 6.6 gallons fuel tank, the WGen7500 provides continuous power for up to 16 hours on a full tank (fuel consumption around 0.41 GPH).

-Due to the high THD (<23%) of the WGen7500, it is advised against using it for powering sensitive electronic devices.
+The quite high THD (<23%) of the WGen7500 makes it unsuitable for powering sensitive electronic devices.

 Outlets